bcgov/MOH-HCIM-FHIR/input/pagecontent/design.md

 Add, Revise, Update and Merge Patient are maintain transactions that are closely related and therefore are described in the same section.
 They use the same FHIR structure and similar resources; merge uses additional parameters.

-Add, Revise and Merge Operations | Description
-:--- | :---
+Add, Revise, Update and Merge Operations | Description :--- | :---
 https://..../$RevisePatient | Updating a Patient
 https://..../$RevisePatient.Async | Updating a Patient asynchronously
-https://..../$UpdatePatient | Updating a specific Patient attribute https://..../$UpdatePatient.Async | Updating a specific Patient attribute asynchronously https://..../$AddPatient | For newborns or to 'force create' a Patient https://..../$AddPatient.Async | The asynchronous version of AddPatient https://..../$MergePatient | Resolving duplicate Patients records (same individual)
+https://..../$PartialUpdatePatient | Updating a specific Patient attribute https://..../$PartialUpdatePatient.Async | Updating a specific Patient attribute asynchronously https://..../$AddPatient | For newborns or to 'force create' a Patient https://..../$AddPatient.Async | The asynchronous version of AddPatient https://..../$MergePatient | Resolving duplicate Patients records (same individual)